 Taken a step further, we have animals not only happy to be eaten, but actually assisting in the process.
 From this 1919 French advertisement of “Good Sausage From the Prodigal Pig,”[1] to its 21st century macabre rebirth as a dashboard bobble:

-even to the extent of being unable to resist their own delicious flesh:
+This is sometimes even carried to the perverse extent of being unable to resist their own delicious flesh:

-There is at least one depiction of complicit consumption that underscores rather than obscures our natural aversion to killing sentient beings: Douglas Adams’[2] pig who wants to be eaten: [see video for clip, the following is the dialogue sampled]
+There is at least one depiction of complicit consumption in popular culture that underscores rather than obscures our natural aversion to killing sentient beings: Douglas Adams’ pig who wants to be eaten from The Hitchhiker’s Guide to the Galaxy.[2]

 Zaphod: ‘Better than eating an animal that doesn’t want to be eaten.’

-But suicide’s not the only side.
+But suicide’s not the only “cide.”
 Let us not forget the homicide.
 Animals encouraging humans to eat other animals is the theme behind one of the most recognizable restaurant campaigns.
-That of Chik-Fil-A’s “Eat Mor Chickin” cows: [additional commercial footage featured in video above]
+That of Chik-Fil-A’s “Eat Mor Chickin” cows: (additional commercial footage featured in the video)

 The adorable, Wile E. Coyote-worthy antics of these sneaky cows distract from the disturbing implication of their explicit encouragement of the mass murdering of chickens.